 A mismatch test is required for index-linked policies.
 The AAR should disclose the results of the correlation testing for each asset sub-group.
+The MCCSR guidelines must be followed in detail on this.

 H. REVIEW PROCEDURES

 H.1 OSFI's Review Procedures